aog5/machine-learning/projects/capstone/README.md

 ### Capstone Project
 ### Alison O. Gaby

+* NOTE TO READER * : THIS DATASET HAS BEEN UPDATED.
 #### **Links to Data:**
 * General Information about NYC Open Data Initiative: https://opendata.cityofnewyork.us/